 Oasis, episode four of Pacific Television Theater, will live broadcast on Saturday May 27th at 7:30PM PDT from Community TV of Santa Cruz, Comcast 27, Charter 73, and live webcast at http://www.communitytv.org/watch/ctv-public-access-2773/

 Oasis is a 30 minute drama about a dispute over a community garden.
 Selena and her father Diego go to see the owner of the land to see what his plans are.
 They are met by Roger, who works for the owner.
 Roger presents various plans that the owner has for the land, whereas Selena and Diego want to keep the land as a garden.

 Pictured above are Francisco Oliva as Diego, Mariana Aroxa as Selena, and Christopher Fung as Roger

-This is episode three of Pacific Television Theater, Rising Tide, a none act play about a small skin care products company struggling with the challenges of growth.
+This is episode three of Pacific Television Theater, Rising Tide, a one act play about a small skin care products company struggling with the challenges of growth.
+The owner has ambitious plans for her small company but the workers are worried that they’ll lose sight of their original mission statement.
 It was supposed air live last October 8, but due to technical difficulties it did not go out.
-It was recorded however and one of the actors posted it to Vimeo.
+It was recorded however and so I am able to post it.
 This is the first episode in color, and the first to use the green screen for backgrounds.